bgoonz/gists-revamp/by-extension/markdown/2021-09-15_Exploring-Promises-f5ebe3ead6ac.md

     num1 1
     num2 Promise { 2 }

-Notice that the “plain” function just returns the value and the “async” function returns a promise.
+Notice that the “plain " function just returns the value and the “async " function returns a promise.
 Now add another call to the `async` function and attach the `then` function to get its result and log it.

     num2().then(result => console.log(result));